 A study from 2019 shows that shoulder dystocia occurs in approximately 6% of babies who are born larger than 8lbs 13 oz and only 0.6% of babies who weigh less.
 When babies weighed more than 9lbs 15 oz, there was a 14% chance of shoulder dystocia.
 Additionally, the risk of shoulder dystocia is also higher for Mamas who have gestational diabetes, regardless of baby’s birth weight.

-So yes, it is possible for baby to get a bit stuck, but the data shows us that this is not a common problem that results in injury.
+So yes, it is possible for baby to get a bit stuck, but the data shows us that this is a serious complication but not a common problem that results in injury.
 Something to take into consideration!
-But also, consider that many of the mamas who had a shoulder dystocia were also pushing on their back.
+But also, consider that many of the mamas who had a shoulder dystocia were also pushing on their back during vaginal delivery.
 Hmmm.

 If your provider speculates that your baby will be big, they may be quick to jump on the induction train.